mimoguz/custom_window/README.md

-# Customize JavaFX Stage on Windows 11
+# Customize JavaFX stages on Windows 11

 A small collection of utility methods to customize a JavaFX stage.
 Targets Windows 11+, won't show any effect on unsupported OSes.